-While it might give you peace of mind knowing exactly how much money you will be paying month in and month out till the end of the loan term, you can end up paying seriously over the odds if rates are falling as we are seeing right now.
+While it might give you peace of mind knowing exactly how much money you will be paying month in and month out till the end of the loan term, you can end up paying seriously over the odds if rates are falling.

-Those who choose to fix their rates are betting on the rates going up.
+Those who choose to fix their interest rates are betting on either the interest rates going up or remaining steady (where the available fixed rate is lower than the available variable rate).
 If there are significant falls in variable rates the fixed rate may become a millstone as you watch standard rates soften.

 If are thinking about switching into a variable or other loan, it’s important to recognise the break costs associated with getting out of a fixed loan in a falling interest rate market.